woolimi/darkly/12_nsa/Resources/README.md

 /?page=e43ad1fdc54babe674da7c7b8f0127bde61de3fbe01def7d00f151c2fcca6d1c

 ## How to get flag
-If you inspect this page, you can find comment.
+Inspect the page, you can find comment below.
 ```HTML
 <!--
 You must cumming from : "https://www.nsa.gov/" to go to the next step